-Unemployment Insurance Information and Services for Employers
+Unemployment Insurance for Employers

-Go Paperless with Tax 21!
+Go Paperless with Tax 21

-Tax 21 is the online unemployment insurance employer services portal!
+Tax 21 is the online unemployment insurance employer services portal.
 Employers can use Tax 21 for the following UI services:

 - Sign up to request a login ID for online services.

-- Request that Unemployment Insurance Benefit Claims documents be sent to a different address than the tax documents.
+- Request that unemployment insurance benefit claims documents be sent to a different address than the tax documents.

 - Respond to UI 901A Overpayment Wage Response System.

-- Register for and Respond to UI Benefit Notice Response System & Shared Work Program.
+- Register for and respond to UI Benefit Notice Response System & Shared Work Program.

 - Report Unemployment Insurance Fraud